What is tungsten?

 Biological role of tungsten

-Tungsten is the only element in the third transition series which function on the biological system.
-Protein containing the metal is rare and is mainly found in thermophilic anaerobes.
-It also occurs in several enzymes with molybdenum.
-The mode of the biological function of transition metal tungsten center in enzymes is involved oxo-transfer of W(VI) to the substrate.
+Tungsten also occurs in several enzymes with molybdenum.
+The mode of the biological function of the tungsten metal in enzymes is involved oxo-transfer of W (VI) to the substrate.